-Tazaki Sōun: A Nanga Painter Who Overcame Unfavorable Circumstances and Became a Great Master in the Meiji Era
+Tazaki Sōun: A Nanga Painter Overcame Struggles to Become a Renowned Artist in the Meiji Era.

 Shūtō Hōbin/Gika Inko/Shunka Kōrō (Autumn and Winter Flowers in Vessels/Psittacidae/Fragrance of Spring and Summer)

-Some lights were shining to Sōun at last just when literary paintings were rising up after the Meiji era started.
-However, he had already retired to his hometown, Ashikaga (Ashikaga City, Tochigi Prefecture) at that time.
-He received the silver prize at the 1st Naikoku Kaiga Kyōshinkai exhibition in 1882 and did the silver medal at the 1st exhibition of Nihon Bijutsu Kyokai (The Japan Art Association) in 1891.
+The situation was becoming better for Sōun after the Meiji era started since literati painting was getting trendy.
+However, he had already retreated to his hometown, Ashikaga then.
+(Ashikaga city, Tochigi Prefecture) He received the silver prize at the 1st Naikoku Kaiga Kyōshinkai exhibition in 1882 and won the silver medal at the 1st exhibition of Nihon Bijutsu Kyokai (The Japan Art Association) in 1891.
 He was chosen as an Imperial Household Artist in the previous year, 1890.
-He was treated as a great master in his last years as per those ways and passed away at the old age of 84 in 1898.
+As these awards suggest, he was treated as a great master in his later years and passed away at the old age of 84 in 1898.

 Tōka Nyūkyūzu (Pigeon Perching on Peach Blossom)

-While the painting style of Tazaki Sōun succeeded the style of Tani Bunchō, Sōun studied Chinese paintings independently, and moreover, he did the other styles such as Yamato-e, Rinpa school Shasei (sketching) school.
-As a result of the integration, he created his own painting style.
-The work named Tōka Nyūkūzu (Pigeon Perching on Peach blossom) was drawn under the influence of the Nanpin school.
+Regarding a style of painting, Tazaki Sōun succeeded the style of Tani Bunchō and was a self-taught artist of Chinese paintings, Yamato-e, Rinpa school, and Shasei (sketching) school.
+Over time, he developed his style.
+Sōun created the work named Tōka Nyūkūzu (Pigeon Perching on Peach blossom) under the influence of Nanpin school.